MicrosoftDocs/learn/learn-pr/student-evangelism/design-plot-graphs-python/includes/03-visualize-numerical-distributions.md

 end-point of any bar -- it's the right end point of the last bar.
 By the endpoint convention, the data there are not included.
-So the corresponding `count` is recorded as 0, and would have been recorded as 0 even if there had been movies that made more than USD2,000 million.
+So the corresponding `count` is recorded as 0, and would have been recorded as 0 even if there had been movies that made more than $2,000 million dollars.
 When either `bin` or `hist` is called with a `bins` argument, the graph only considers values that are in the specified bins.

 Once values have been binned, the resulting counts can be used to